 Nina Simone was born in 1933, on February 1, as Eunice Kathleen Waymon in the small town of Tryon, North Carolina.
 Her talent for music became evident already at an early age when she began to play the piano at age three without any training, and her parents, a preacher and a minister themselves, stimulated her to play piano in the church of her mother.
 Nina did not sing but displayed her remarkable talent for playing practically anything by ear,

-It wasn’t long before Nina (or then still Eunice) started to study classical music taught by Muriel Mazzanovich, an English woman, who lived in Tryon, and who inspired her to love the works of Chopin, Johann Sebastian Bach Brahms, Schubert, and Beethoven.
+It wasn’t long before Nina (then still Eunice) started to study classical music taught by Muriel Mazzanovich, an English woman, who lived in Tryon, and who inspired her to love the works of Chopin, Johann Sebastian Bach, Brahms, Schubert, and Beethoven.
 After graduating from high school, the local community raised funds to let young Eunice study at Julliard at the Lincoln Center for Performing Arts in Manhattan, New York City, where she studied music.
-Later on, Nina applied to the prestigious and world-renown Philadelphia Curtis Institute of Music.
+Later on, Nina applied to the prestigious and world-renown Philadelphia Curtis Institute of Music in Pennsylvania.

 Her admission at Curtis was, however, denied so Eunice’s hopes for a shining career as a classical pianist and a pioneer of African American music were in shambles.
 To the very end, Nina Simone claimed that brutal racism was the only reason for the school not to let her in, but whereas her dreams were unfulfilled, young Eunice started out on a pathway that led to her unbelievable and worldwide career as singer and pianist Nina Simone.